kwaldenphd/python-jupyter-notebooks/README.md

 - RStudio
 - Visual Code Studio

-10. This semester, we'll be using the Jupyter Notebook and Spyder components of Anaconda.
+10. This lab introduces us to using Jupyter Notebooks through Anaconda.
+It also includes resources for [getting started in Google Colab](https://github.com/kwaldenphd/python-jupyter-notebooks/blob/main/google-colab-instructions.md), a browser-based Jupyter Notebooks environment.

 # Installing Anaconda